 Being an elected official has its sets of incentives.
 The priority on the candidates is to get elected, then to remain in office once elected.
 Survival instinct will command what needs to be said and done to achieve these objectives, often at the expense of the original purpose for which the candidates wanted to be elected.

-More interestingly, not admitting to be wrong or getting caught in a web of lies is an example of a set of thoughts, ideas, beliefs, concepts that took a form of its own and is now in need for status quo and growth.
+More interestingly, not admitting to being wrong or getting caught in a web of lies is an example of a set of thoughts, ideas, beliefs, concepts that took a form of its own and is now in need for status quo and growth.

 Thoughts can take a life of their own and fight for survival inside the brain.

-The Neocortex resists Meditation with all its might for fear of being sidestepped (which is the goal of Meditation) and keeps firing thoughts and grab any stimulating object to remain active.
+The Neocortex resists Meditation with all its might for fear of being sidestepped (which is the goal of Meditation) and keeps firing thoughts and grabs any stimulating object to remain active.

 Survival is everyone’s priority.